Environmental Initiatives

 Introduced solar panels at TOWA (Nantong) Co., Ltd., China, and started using them since Feb.
 2022.
 Scope2 Equivalent to 530t-CO2 per year Emissions are expected to be reduced by more than 20% annually.

 Introduced solar panels at the existing plant at Kyoto East Plant, and started using them since Jun.
 2022.
-Scope2 (Equivalent to 280t-CO2 per year) Since it has already been switched to renewable electricity, it is not counted as a CO2 reduction amount, but it saves energy and costs.
+Scope2 Equivalent to 280t-CO2 per year Emissions are expected to be reduced by a little less than 10% annually.

 Introduced solar panels at the new plant at Kyoto East Plant, and started using them since Mar.
 2022.
 Scope2